AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 Angle Borrowing module enables you to transfer your stablecoin debt between two of your vaults on the same chain but with potentially different collateral assets.

-If one of your vault has a health factor of 1.05 (and is therefore close from liquidation), and if the stablecoin of the vault is agEUR, you may want to transfer the agEUR debt of this vault to that of another vault you control which has a higher health factor.
+If one of your vault has a health factor of 1.05 (and is therefore close from liquidation), and if the stablecoin of the vault is EURA, you may want to transfer the EURA debt of this vault to that of another vault you control which has a higher health factor.

 This operation does not involve any collateral transfer and is very efficient gas-wise: it's thus a way to cheaply avoid liquidations.